 Baldwin-Tener arrived at East Carolina University in 2002 with solid credentials and the reputation of a program-builder.
 When she arrived at ECU, they were coming off a 6-21 season in 2001-02.
 In her eight years with the Lady Pirate program, she exceeded expectations.
 Given the task of resurrecting a program that had 18 winning seasons in its first 23 years from 1969-1992, she quickly left her mark and molded ECU into a championship contender.

-What Baldwin-Tener did since she accepted the ECU position was clear not only in the community, but also around the country.
+What Baldwin-Tener did after accepting the ECU position was clear not only in the community, but also around the country.
 The squad’s RPI rating improved nearly 150 spots and attendance quadrupled.
 In 2009-10, her team finished No. 83 among the 345 Division I colleges in the RPI ranking system used by the NCAA.

 In 2008-09, East Carolina led Conference USA in attendance, drawing an average of 1,602 fans per contest and upped that with 1,935 in 2009-10.

-Baldwin-Tener’s building process really showed in 2007 as East Carolina accomplished another first – their first-ever Conference USA Tournament title.
+Baldwin-Tener’s building process really showed in 2007 as East Carolina accomplished another first – its first Conference USA Tournament title.
 For the first time since 1982, the Lady Pirates were represented in the NCAA Tournament field of 64.
 After sending home SMU in the C-USA quarterfinals and edging UAB in the semifinals, the Lady Pirates beat Rice to win the championship game.

 Baldwin-Tener’s aforementioned penchant for being a program-maker rang true in the three years she spent at Life University.
-She literally built the program from the ground as the NAIA affiliated University did not sponsor women’s basketball until her arrival.
+She literally built the program from the ground up as the NAIA-affiliated university did not sponsor women’s basketball until her arrival.
 In two seasons of competition, the Lady Eagles compiled a stellar record of 53-14.
 In the program’s first season (1999-2000), Baldwin-Tener led Life to a 22-11 mark as the Lady Eagles advanced to the NAIA Sweet Sixteen.
 In year two, Life’s Lady Eagles put together a remarkable 31-3 record, including a 19-game winning streak, and advanced to the Elite Eight of the national tournament.
 Life ended the season as the No. 1 team in the final NAIA national poll.
-Baldwin-Tener added more hardware to her resume that season as she was named the WBCA NAIA National Coach-of-the-Year for the first time and earned her second-straight Naismith Georgia NAIA Division III Coach-of-the-Year honor.
+Baldwin-Tener added more hardware to her resume that season as she was named the WBCA NAIA National Coach of the Year for the first time and earned her second-straight Naismith Georgia NAIA Division III Coach-of-the-Year honor.

 Baldwin-Tener earned a bachelor’s degree in education from Georgia in 1991 and completed her master’s of education in 1997, also at Georgia.